amit140507/scott/homepage.md

 INTRO SECTION / ABOVE THE FOLD
 -value proposition
 -explain the value you provide
--explain how youll create it
+-explain how you'll create it
--heading emphsize value,result or transformation -subheading explain what you providesto get those result
+-heading emphsize value,result or transformation -subheading explain what you provides to get those result

 --who we are
 --what we do